espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Notes
 ^^^^^
 - If you want to ping a remote host based on IPv6 network, set :ref:`AT+CIPV6=1 <cmd-IPV6>` first, and ensure the connected AP by :ref:`AT+CWJAP <cmd-JAP>` supports IPv6 and esp-at got the IPv6 address which you can check it by AT+CIPSTA.
+- If the remote host is a domain name string, ping will first resolve the domain name (IPv4 address preferred) from DNS (domain name server), and then ping the remote IP address.

 Example
 ^^^^^^^^